 Or, in the simple words of Jesus: “Love God, and love your neighbor as yourself.”

-Wherever you are on your journey, I’m glad your route has led to The Cottage.
+Wherever you are on your journey, I’m glad your route has led here — to my backyard and The Cottage.

 For a longer bio, a list of my books, and information on having me speak to your group, please click here.

 1) There are three choices for paid subscriptions: Monthly ($5 each month), Yearly ($50 per year), or as a Cultivating Member ($150 per year).
 Benefits for all three levels of paid subscriptions are the same - regular newsletter, full archive access, occasional online chats, discounts to some events and online classes plus:

 Sneak peeks at my work-in-progress

 Cultivating Members are those who want to support others who cannot pay, and who contribute an extra gift toward the costs of creating the new offerings.

 2) Free subscriptions include about 6 posts a month.
 You will also be able to comment on free posts, have partial archive access, participate in occasional open chats, and access discounts to some events and online classes.